denizyuret/Knet.jl/docs/install.rst

     julia> Pkg.add("Knet")

-Some Knet examples use additional packages such as ArgParse, JLD, GZip and Compat.
-GPU convolution support requires CUDArt and CUDNN.
+Some Knet examples use additional packages such as ArgParse, GZip and JLD.
 These are not required by Knet, you can install them manually when needed using Pkg.add("PkgName").

 Run ``Pkg.build("Knet")`` to recompile Knet after optional packages are installed and to compile the Knet GPU kernels at first